 I am an Assistant Professor of Political Science at the George Washington University.
 I study American politics, with a focus on political behavior, representation, local politics, and inequality.
-Specifically, I use original data to show how federalism shapes collective outcomes in housing, infrastructure, and voting behavior.
-For 2024-2025, I will be on leave as a Fellow at the Center for the Study of Democratic Politics at Princeton University.
+I use original data to show how federalism shapes collective outcomes in housing, infrastructure, and voting behavior.
+For 2024-2025, I am on sabbatical and a Fellow at the Center for the Study of Democratic Politics at Princeton University's School of International and Public Affairs.

 Methodologically, I leverage geocodable observational data as well as original survey and experimental approaches.
 My research has received the Susan Clarke Young Scholar Award from the American Political Science Association and has been published in peer-reviewed journals including the American Political Science Review, the Journal of Politics, Political Behavior, Social Forces, and Urban Affairs Review.
 I have also received external funding for this research from organizations including the Russell Sage Foundation and Time-sharing Experiments for the Social Sciences (TESS).